whikernel/Gostxboard/README.md

+# THIS SOFTWARE IS OUT-DATED AND UNMAINTAINED

 # GostxBoard v1.2 #

-GostxBoard is a beta module developed to improve Windows's security, by protecting the system from a wide range of keyloggers.
+GostxBoard is a test module developed to improve Windows's security, by protecting the system from some keyloggers.
 The module consists of a kernel mode driver and an API which can be used by developpers to improve the security of their applications.

 ### What is this repository for ? ###